mattriley/agile-avatars/README.md

 </p>
 <br>

-This is a hobby project I decided to double as an experiment in developing a web application in JavaScript without the aid of a framework like React or Angular.
-Such an approach is often referred to as frameworkless, or vanilla JavaScript.
+Agile Avatars is also an experiment in developing a web application under constraints designed to preclude mainstream approaches.
+Bare in mind that Agile Avatars is relatively small and doesn't necessarily cover every concern found in a typical web application.
+It does however do enough to present some interesting challenges and attempts to solve those challenges in an evolvable and scalable way.

-DISCLAIMER: Some of the approaches used may be unconventional.
-Any attempt to emulate these approaches should be done with the unique needs and circumstances of your endeavour taken into consideration.
+NOTE: WORK IN PROGRESS!

 ## Table of Contents